Mangalavaaram: Background score

+Reception

+Raghu Bandi of The Indian Express gave 2.5/5 stars and wrote, "Mangalavaaram is an ambitious film that gets lost in the jungle it creates.
+This is definitely an adult film that is not recommended for children or home viewing.
+The sexual identity of men and women in society is an important discussion raised in this film.
+Ajay Bhupathi merits appreciation for choosing such a bold topic."
+Telangana Today wrote, "Mangalavaaram is a technically superior film with strong performances.
+While a stronger flashback could enhance its impact, the film remains an impressive outing."
+Sangeetha Devi Dundoo of The Hindu wrote, "Mangalavaaram delivers a few momentary thrills and guarantees a theatrical experience with its production design, cinematography and sound design.
+But beyond that, the film does not become an absorbing saga of a troubled character, which it sets out to be."

 Release

 Theatrical

 It was released on 17 November 2023, with dubbed versions in four Indian languages: Mangalavaara in Kannada, Mangalavaar in Hindi, Chevvaikizhamai in Tamil and Chovvazhcha in Malayalam.

 Home media

-The film was premiered digitally on Disney Plus Hotstar on December 26, 2023 in Telugu, Tamil, Kannada & Malayalam languages.
+The film was premiered digitally on Disney Plus Hotstar on 26 December 2023 in Telugu, Tamil, Kannada & Malayalam languages.
 The film's Hindi dubbed version premiered on Zee Cinema on 9 August 2024 at 8:00 pm.